New Jersey Workers' Compensation Attorneys

 Injured at Work?
 Call Levinson Axelrod, P.A.

 A work-related injury can be damaging and painful.
 If you were injured on the job, don't wait to contact our workers' compensation lawyers in New Jersey.
-Since our firm was founded in 1939, we’ve leveraged extensive experience and resources to guide clients injured in all types of accidents through their legal journeys, and have recovered more than $1 billion in compensation on their behalves.
+Since our firm was founded in 1939, we’ve leveraged our extensive experience and resources to guide clients injured in all types of accidents through their legal journeys.
+What’s more, in the past five years alone, we have recovered more than $350 million in compensation on behalf of our clients.

-At Levinson Axelrod, we also have attorneys who are certified by the Supreme Court of New Jersey in workers' compensation law.
-Our lawyers are specialists in this particular field, obtaining additional education and taking more tests to prove their knowledge.
+At Levinson Axelrod, P.A. we also have attorneys who are certified by the Supreme Court of New Jersey in workers' compensation law.
+Our lawyers are, therefore, uniquely qualified in this particular field, obtaining additional education and taking more tests to prove their knowledge.
 When you hire our firm after a workplace accident, you can rest assured you will receive quality legal representation for your workers' comp claim.

 - Over $1 billion in compensation recovered for clients

 - More than $350 million recovered in the last 5 years

 - Serving New Jersey and beyond since 1939

 - 10 office locations led by a board-certified attorney

 - Award-winning legal team recognized for notable results